8 Things You Need to Know About Contactless Payment at Your Restaurant

 What’s on every restaurateur’s mind right now?
 How to make guests feel as safe as possible, whether they’re coming to your restaurant for a drink or a meal.
 One simple and effective way to help promote health and safety – with the additional benefit of convenience for your customers – is to offer contactless payment at your restaurant.

-In this guide, we’ll go beyond contactless payment 101 and explore seven things to know about how this solution can help your restaurant adapt to changing consumer behavior, including:
+In this guide, we’ll go beyond contactless payment 101 and explore eight things to know about how this solution can help your restaurant adapt to changing consumer behavior, including:

 As credit card readers have evolved over the past few decades, two primary forms of contactless payment have emerged that restaurateurs should know about: tap and mobile payment.
 Major credit card companies began issuing contactless cards in 2008, while mobile payment became an option for Android users in 2011 and iPhone users in 2014.

 Contactless Payment: 8 Things Restaurateurs Need To Know

 1. Consumers worldwide are choosing tap and mobile payment

 You may already offer mobile credit card processing so that your guests can pay their bill at the table (and if you don’t, you should strongly consider it).
 But if you haven’t explored contactless payment yet, you should dive into this next frontier in restaurant service.